-Relationship Education-Upper School

-Mental wellbeing

-- how to talk about their emotions accurately and sensitively, using appropriate vocabulary. - that happiness is linked to being connected to others. - how to recognise the early signs of mental wellbeing concerns. - common types of mental ill health (e.g. anxiety and depression). - how to critically evaluate when something they do or are involved in has a positive or negative effect on their own or others' mental health. - the benefits and importance of physical exercise, time outdoors, community participation and voluntary and service-based activities on mental wellbeing and happiness.

-Internet safety and harms

-• the similarities and differences between the online world and the physical world, including: the impact of unhealthy or obsessive comparison with others online (including through setting unrealistic expectations for body image), how people may curate a specific image of their life online, over-reliance on online relationships including social media, the risks related to online gambling including the accumulation of debt.

-• how to identify harmful behaviours online (including bullying, abuse or harassment) and how to report, or find support, if they have been affected by those behaviours.

-Healthy eating

-• how to maintain healthy eating and the links between a poor diet and health risks, including tooth decay

-Drugs, alcohol and tobacco

-- the facts about legal and illegal drugs and their associated risks, including the link between drug use, and the associated risks, including the link to serious mental health conditions. - the law relating to the supply and possession of illegal substances. - the physical and psychological risks associated with alcohol consumption - the physical and psychological consequences of addiction, including alcohol dependency. - awareness of the dangers of drugs which are prescribed but still present serious health risks. - the facts about the harms from smoking tobacco (particularly the link to lung cancer).

-Health and prevention

-- about personal hygiene, germs including bacteria, viruses, how they are spread, treatment and prevention of infection, and about antibiotics. - about dental health and the benefits of good oral hygiene and dental flossing, including healthy eating and regular check-ups at the dentist.
+Relationship Education-Upper School RSE will be integrated within the termly PSHEE delivery.
+Areas covered will vary during the year and address needs and interests.
+Mental wellbeing how to talk about their emotions accurately and sensitively, using appropriate vocabulary.
+The importance of being yourself - we are all different, we are all unique - acceptance of differences. • that happiness is linked to being connected to others. • how to recognise the early signs of mental wellbeing concerns. • common types of mental ill health (e.g. anxiety and depression). how to critically evaluate when something they do or are involved in has a positive or negative effect on their own or others' mental health. • the benefits and importance of physical exercise, time outdoors, community participation and voluntary and service-based activities on mental wellbeing and happiness.
+1 Internet safety and harms • the similarities and differences between the online world and the comparison with others online (including through setting unrealistic expectations for body image), how people may curate a specific image of their life online, over-reliance on online relationships including social media, the risks related to online gambling including the accumulation of debt. how to identify harmful behaviours online (including bullying, abuse or harassment) and how to report, or find support, if they have been affected by those behaviours.
+Healthy eating • how to maintain healthy eating and the links between a poor diet and health risks, including tooth decay Drugs, alcohol and tobacco • the facts about legal and illegal drugs and their associated risks, including the link between drug use, and the associated risks, including the link to serious mental health conditions. • the law relating to the supply and possession of illegal substances. the physical and psychological risks associated with alcohol consumption • the physical and psychological consequences of addiction, including alcohol dependency. • awareness of the dangers of drugs which are prescribed but still present serious health risks. • the facts about the harms from smoking tobacco (particularly the link to lung cancer).
+Health and prevention • about personal hygiene, germs including bacteria, viruses, how they are spread, treatment and prevention of infection, and about antibiotics.

-- the facts and science relating to immunisation and vaccination. - the importance of sufficient good quality sleep for good health and how a lack of sleep can affect weight, mood and ability to learn.

-Basic first aid
+about dental health and the benefits of good oral hygiene and dental flossing, including healthy eating and regular check-ups at the dentist. • the facts and science relating to immunisation and vaccination. • the importance of sufficient good quality sleep for good health and how a lack of sleep can affect weight, mood and ability to learn.
+Basic first aid Pupils know • basic treatment for common injuries. • life-saving skills, including how to administer CPR. • the purpose of defibrillators and when one might be needed.
+Changing adolescent body • key facts about puberty, the changing adolescent body and menstrual wellbeing. • the main changes which take place in males and females, and the implications for emotional and physical health.

-Pupils know

-- basic treatment for common injuries. - life-saving skills, including how to administer CPR. - the purpose of defibrillators and when one might be needed.

-Changing adolescent body

-- key facts about puberty, the changing adolescent body and menstrual wellbeing. - the main changes which take place in males and females, and the implications for emotional and physical health.

-MJC August 2023 (updated)
+MJC Feb 2024 (updated)